 How To Choose The Best Antibiotic?

-Antibiotics are great remedies for a bacterial sinus infection while they have little effect on viruses sinus infection.
+Antibiotics are great remedies for bacterial sinus infection while they have little effect on sinus infection caused by viruses.
 Virus Sinus Infection represents the majority of the reported cases.
-It is strongly suggested that FDA discourages the use of antibiotics for viral sinus infection.
-It is only a bacterial infection, which should be treated using sinus infection antibiotic.
-Sinusitis may be caused by bacterial or virus infection.
+It is strongly suggested that the FDA discourages the use of antibiotics for viral sinus infection.
+It is only a bacterial infection, which should be treated using sinus infection antibiotics.
+Sinusitis may be caused by bacterial or viral infection.

 Sinusitis, which is caused by a virus infection, cannot be treated using antibiotics but it should be treated using fever and pain medication like acetaminophen, mucolytics, and decongestants.
 If bacterial sinusitis infection is confirmed, it should be treated using antibiotic therapy.
 Its symptoms include nasal pus discharge and facial pain, which persists for over a week, and they do not respond to nasal medication like over the counter meds.

-Antibiotic therapy is usually aimed at addressing acute sinus infection since it is able to achieve the reliable culture with a minimal aspiration to the sinuses.
-The most common bacteria that cause sinus infection include Haemophilus influenza, Streptococcus pneumonia, Streptococcus pyrogens, Staphylococcus aureus and Moraxella catarrhal.
+Antibiotic therapy is usually aimed at addressing acute sinus infection since it is able to achieve a reliable culture with a minimal aspiration to the sinuses.
+The most common bacteria that cause sinus infection include Haemophilus influenza, Streptococcus pneumonia, Streptococcus pyrogens, Staphylococcus aureus, and Moraxella catarrhal.
 Sinuses antibiotics should be in a position to kill all these bacterial types if it has to be effective.

 Amoxicillin is considered to best antibiotic treating uncomplicated and acute infections but many physicians nowadays are choosing amoxicillin-clavulanate over amoxicillin for treatment of the bacteria sinus since its effect on most strains and species of bacteria causing the disease.